-—Muriel Rukeyser, The Speed of Darkness
+Muriel Rukeyser, The Speed of Darkness

+>

-In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and whiteness in our district.
+> In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and anti-racism in our district.
 Since then, a lot has emerged in stories shared with us by students, educators, and parents/caregivers: hope, resistance, solidarity.
 Hurt, fear, anxiety.
 Gratitude.
 Disappointment.
 Surprise.

+>

-Sharing our experiences can help us understand each other and the landscape.
+> Sharing our experiences can help us understand each other and the landscape.
 It can clue us into what is needed if we’re to build a school district that is anti-racist in practice.
 A district that has genuine acceptance, respect, and love for all people as a recognizable part of its identity.

+>

-Initially our plan was to create a physical exhibit using the stories collected.
+> Initially our plan was to create a physical exhibit using the stories collected.
 When the pandemic began and schools went remote in March 2020, we pressed pause on the project, and in January 2021 we decided to transfer the exhibit to a digital platform.
 We’re using a private Instagram account to house the stories, which are paired with associated themes.*

+>

-FYI story collection is ongoing!
+> FYI story collection is ongoing!
 We welcome stories from anyone and everyone with a connection to Northampton public schools.